shineyruan/shineyruan/README.md

 I graduated from the University of Pennsylvania with a master's degree in robotics.
 I received my bachelor's degree in computer science engineering (CSE) at the University of Michigan, with a second bachelor's degree in electrical and computer engineering (ECE) at Shanghai Jiao Tong University.

 I teach robots how to act, how to plan, and how to drive.
-For more details on what I've done, you're more than welcome to visit my [personal website](https://zhihaoruan.xyz/).
+For more details on what I've done, you're welcome to visit my [personal website](https://zhihaoruan.xyz/).

 ## Skills
 ![C](https://img.shields.io/badge/-C-239DFF?style=flat-square&logo=c&logoColor=white)